ericnkatz/better-pr/README.md

 ```

-`.better-pr` is needed to supply inquirer variables to be filled in.
+`.better-pr` is needed to supply variables to be filled in.

 - target branch defaults to master but can be overriden
 - labels are value objects with a match param that will lookup values in branch name to default check labels